Aleutian Islands Ecosystem Assessment (pdf)

 Figure 7: Ocean water circulation in the Aleutians.
 Currents are indicated with black lines.
 Passes are indicated with white lines.
 Image from Carol Ladd.

 Most of what we can say about the Aleutians Islands ecosystem is based upon biological trends.
 There are large gaps in knowledge about the local physical processes and, as a result, their impact on biological processes.
-These gaps are largely due to geography.
-For example, persistent cloudiness had precluded obtaining comprehensive satellite-derived data, but this year we include a new contribution on satellite-derived sea surface temperature patterns (p.
-50).
-Also, the sheer distances involved in surveying the island chain make comparing west- east trends in indicators such as bottom temperature difficult because of the difference in timing of oceanographic surveys across the region.
-Differences in survey timing may also affect detection of biological patterns.
-Integrative biological indicators such as fish or sea lion abundances may be responding to physical indicators such as bottom temperature, but are less sensitive to survey timing.
-Also, the extensive nearshore component of the ecosystem, narrow shelf relative to the entire ecosystem, as well as strong oceanographic input mean that some metrics commonly used as ecosystem indicators in other systems may not be as informative in the Aleutians.
-Therefore, our synthesis of ecosystem indicators necessarily includes speculation.
+These gaps are largely due to geographic reality.
+For example, persistent cloudiness and strong currents preclude obtaining comprehensive satellite-derived data and the use of various unmanned underwater vehicles.
+In addition to the sheer distances involved in surveying the island chain that make comparing west- east trends in indicators such as bottom temperature difficult due to difference in timing of oceanographic surveys across the region, the archipelago is also influenced by different processes in the eastern than in the western Aleutians.
+Differences in survey timing and longitudinal gradients may also affect detection of biological patterns, as gradients are seldom monotonic in any direction.
+Integrative biological indicators such as fish or sea lion abundances may be responding to physical indicators such as bottom temperature, but are less sensitive to timing of when they are surveyed compared with direct measurements of temperature.
+Also, the extensive nearshore component of the ecosystem, narrow shelf relative to the entire ecosystem, and strong oceanographic input mean that some metrics commonly used as ecosystem indicators in other systems may not be as informative in the Aleutians.
+Therefore, our synthesis of ecosystem indicators by necessity includes speculation.